SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 #### Create a Dev Space

-👉 Via your subscription to the SAP Business Application Studio, create a new Dev Space, choosing the "Full Stack Cloud Application" type, make sure to select "SAP HANA Tools," and then make sure it's started up:
+👉 Via your subscription to the SAP Business Application Studio, create a new Dev Space, choosing the <highlight>"Full Stack Cloud Application"</highlight> type, make sure to select **"SAP HANA Tools,"** and then make sure it's started up:

 ![Setting_up_a_dev_space](assets/create-full-stack-cloud-application-dev-space.png)